spsquared/SPARK_Future-Engineers_2022/ASSEMBLY.md

 systemctl enable spark_startup.service
 ```

+Reboot the Jetson NANO to test if these changes worked.
+No GUI should appear and you shuld be automatically logged in.

 ### Optional Fan

 Add the [Noctua NF-A4X10 5V PWM fan](https://noctua.at/en/products/fan/nf-a4x10-5v) to the board using M3x20mm nylon screws.
 Metal screws may be required to "tap" the holes (it's best to use an actuall tapper, though).